 7. Transmission

 Another way Linux covers your advanced needs is by giving you an appropriate, functional torrent client called Transmission.
-Stability is very impressive with day in day out use, and the app comprises unique features.
-It lets you download files of your choice without an effort, may that be audio or video files, or only photos.
+Stability is very impressive with day-in-day out use, and the app comprises unique features.
+It lets you download files of your choice without an effort, whether audio or video files or only photos.

 Transmission works above satisfyingly on Chromebook using the Linux system, and you can also install the high-quality client by typing in the following on the Linux Terminal.